mikablachut/Recipes/README.md

 ### Get Recipe Endpoint

-Endpoint  returns a recipe with a specified id as a JSON object (where {id} is the id of a recipe).
+Endpoint returns a recipe with a specified ID as a JSON object (where {id} is the ID of a recipe).
 The server should respond with the 200 (Ok) status code.
-If a recipe with a specified id does not exist, the server should respond with 404 (Not found).
+If a recipe with a specified ID does not exist, the server should respond with 404 (Not found).
 Only a register user can search a recipe.
 If a user is not register, but he try to carry out the action mentioned above, the service should respond with the 401 (Unauthorized) status code.

 GET method